Last Updated on July 16, 2021 by Grow with Bovees

 Greenworks are another big player in the gardening tool industry.
 Their range of tools are loved by a lot of the gardening community, and it’s easy to see why.

-This 12-inch cutting weed eater is no different, running off Greenworks’ powerful 40v batteries, you should easily be able to get 40 minutes of usage out of the BST4000.
+This 12-inch cutting weed eater is no different, running off Greenworks’ powerful 40v batteries, you should easily be able to get 40 minutes of usage out of the BST4000 cordless electric string trimmer.

 Another great thing about their batteries is their potential for quick charging, one of the 40V batteries used to power this trimmer can be charged from 0-100 in just 30 minutes.

-Weighing in at only just over 9 lbs means this trimmer is nice and light and, in combination with the auxiliary handle, makes it easy to handle.
+Weighing in at only just over 9 lbs means this trimmer is nice and light and, in combination with the auxiliary handle, makes it an easy cordless trimmer to handle.

-The adjustable flower guard means that you can be sure not to obliterate your carefully nurtured flower beds while wielding your weed whacker.
+The adjustable flower guard on this cordless trimmer means that you can be sure not to obliterate your carefully nurtured flower beds while wielding your weed whacker.

-Having a variable speed option, like the Milwaukee, means that you can save battery charge when it isn’t required, by using less power when tackling grass and lightweight weeds.
+Having a variable speed option, like the Milwaukee cordless trimmer, means that you can save battery charge when it isn’t required, by using less power when tackling grass and lightweight weeds.

 Every tool in Greenwork’s cordless range uses the same system of batteries.